Pietro-e-s/packed/README.md

 ## How to run
--Move pakced-free or packed-donation to the Desktop -Get all the files out of the folder packed-free (/packed-donation) to the Desktop -Edit the .txt files (there are 2 backup files)
++Move pakced-free or packed-donation to the Desktop +Get all the files out of the folder packed-free (/packed-donation) to the Desktop +Edit the .txt files (there are 2 backup files)
--Give execution permissions to the scripts
++Give execution permissions to the scripts
--Execute the scripts.
++Execute the scripts.

 ## ISO images-how to run
++Install Ubuntu
 The folders containing all of the files are in the root.
--Move them to the Desktop
++Move them to the Desktop
--Get all the files out of the folder packed-free (/packed-donation) to the Desktop -Edit the .txt files (there are 2 backup files) -Execute the scripts.
++Get all the files out of the folder packed-free (/packed-donation) to the Desktop +Edit the .txt files (there are 2 backup files) +Execute the scripts.